Martin187187/basyx-go-components/examples/BaSyxSecurityWorkshop/README.md

 **What to change:**
 1. Open and edit `access_rules/easy.json`.
 2. Run the easy tests (this copies the rule into the active file and restarts the single registry if Docker/Podman is available inside the runner):
-   `docker compose run --rm workshop-test easy`
+   `docker compose -f ./docker_compose.yml run --rm workshop-test easy`

 ## 7. Users, Credentials, and Claims (Keycloak Realm)